Fatal/Deadly Car Accident

 Survival actions are filed to claim compensation for any losses the deceased suffered before death.
 These damages can include medical bills, lost income, and personal property damage.
 However, these actions are not applicable in all situations.

 In order for the courts to consider a survival action valid, the deceased would have had to experience some losses after the fatal/deadly car accident.
 In cases in which the car accident was the cause of a person’s death, but the accident victim did not die at the scene, a survival action is often appropriate.

 Pain and suffering are not applicable damages in a survival action, even if it is clear that the deceased did endure great physical pain.
 However, unlike wrongful death cases, punitive damages are often awarded.
 These damages are not intended to compensate the deceased or their family.
 Instead, they are meant to punish defendants for gross negligence or recklessness.
 They are not awarded in every case, although a car accident lawyer can advise you on whether or not they apply in your specific case.California Wrongful Death Attorney on Your Side

 No one should lose a loved one suddenly and unexpectedly.
 Furthermore, no one should have to deal with greater financial burden at the same time they are grieving such a loss.
 A wrongful death lawyer in California will give families the best chance at receiving the compensation that can help ease that burden slightly.

-If your loved one passed away after a fatal/deadly car accident, contact the experienced attorneys at Willoughby Brod, LLP at (800) 427-7020.
+If your loved one passed away after a fatal/deadly car accident, contact the experienced attorneys at the Brod Law Firm at (800) 427-7020.
 We can advise you on whether a wrongful death claim, survival action, or both apply to your case and help you file an action or a lawsuit.
 We can help gather evidence to prove your loved one should still be with you, and to hold responsible parties liable.
 We understand that this is a difficult time.
 You do not have to go through it alone.
 Call us today for your free consultation.